-Mick has a Taylor 510 acoustic and a Fender Mexican Stratocaster electric that are available to use during your lesson, if you are unable to bring your own guitar.
+Mick has a Taylor 510 acoustic and a Fender Mexican Stratocaster electric that are available to use during your lesson.

 Mick's Amp: Mesa Boogie Dual Rectifier Roadster and Pedalboard